ziwei11/CMPUT291-Database-Management/README.md

 a2: 10 SQL Query Statements

-prjcode1: Published, retrieved and administered edits to data through designed GUI interface and user system
+prjcode1: Published, retrieved and administered edits to data by SQL query statements through designed GUI interface Database and user system

 prjcode2: Linked and transferred data to mongoDB, extracted terms and built an index, improve prjcode1